DanielOluwasegunCS/osticket-prereqs/README.md

 <img src="https://imgur.com/Vt7MsSM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I downloaded and installed a MySQL Server Instance Configuration Wizard.
-This is installing a database on the VM because osTicket needs one in order to store all the application data (tickets, users, agents, etc).
+This installed a database on the VM because osTicket needs one in order to store all the application data (tickets, users, agents, etc).
 </p>
 <br />